-On incorporation, you will need to consider who will sit on your new board or committee and determine the general governance structure for your club.
+On incorporation, you will need to consider who will sit on your new board or committee and determine the general governance structure for your Club.

 A limited company must have at least one director who is a 'natural person' (i.e. an individual, not a company itself serving as a director of another company), although typically it is recommended having at least two directors to form a board of directors.
-If the club is also registered as a charity then it will normally have to have at least three directors (who will, in practice, serve as the charity's trustees).
+If the Club is also registered as a charity then it will normally have to have at least three directors (who will, in practice, serve as the charity's trustees).
 The company may also have a secretary, although this is no longer strictly required by law.
 Again, however, we would recommend nominating a secretary.

-You are free to determine how you wish your club to be managed.
-The simplest approach is to leave all decisions to the board of directors to determine on a majority vote basis, but you should consider what should happen if there is a 'deadlock' (i.e. a 50/50 split of votes in favour and against).
-In such circumstances, the chair would only be entitled to a second or casting vote if the articles allowed this expressly.
+You are free to determine how you wish your Club to be managed.
+The simplest approach is to leave management decisions to the board of directors to determine on a majority vote basis, but you should consider what should happen if there is a 'deadlock' (i.e. a 50/50 split of votes in favour and against).
+In such circumstances, the chair would only be entitled to a second or casting vote at board level if the articles allowed this expressly.

-It may be practicable and/or desirable to delegate certain powers to management committees, or other sub-committees, or to allow members to participate in certain decision-making processes in general meetings.
+It may be practicable and/or desirable for the board to delegate certain powers to management committees, or other sub-committees authorised by the board, or to allow members to participate in certain decision-making processes in general meetings.

-Whatever decision is taken, this should be reflected in the club's bue-laws.
+Whatever decision is taken, this should be consistent with and reflected in the any additional bye-laws adopted by the new company.